scainet7/scainet7/README.md

 ### :man_technologist: About Me :

-Student of School21 on the Intra platform in Kazan.
+Studied at School 21 on the Intra platform in Kazan.

 ### :hammer_and_wrench: Languages and Tools :